sommsomu/mlops/README.md

 # mlops
-This is a repository of mlops.
+This is a repository of mlops session 2.